chinitaberrio/Project_1_SDC_nanodegree/README.md

 To detect the lane markings, this pipeline consist of six basic steps:
 * Converting the image to grayscale.
 * Applying gaussian blur to the previous image.
-Parameters (kernel_size).
+> Parameters: kernel_size
-* Applying canny algorithm to extract the edges Parameters (low and high threshold).
+* Applying canny algorithm to extract the edges
+> Parameters: low and high threshold.
 * Generating and applying a mask of the road (area of interest) based on the image size.
-Parameters (Vertices coordinates).
+> Parameters: vertices coordinates.
 * Obtaining lines from the hough transform.
-Parameters (resolution of rho and theta, threshold, minimum line length, max line gap).
+> Parameters: resolution of rho and theta, threshold, minimum line length, max line gap.
 * Draw the lines on the edge image.
 This method calculates a weighted average of the lines identified as right and left lane to obtain a single like which is extrapolated over the area of interest.

 ### 2. Shortcomings